Choose your country

 In the ball pit with Luis Suárez and our children in Andorra, Spain

-There had been ongoing contacts between Payt employees and FC Groningen.
-I myself had invested savings in the players’ fund when Luis Suárez joined the club.
-Almost the entire team that founded Payt had already worked for companies located in the Euroborg.
-We were in the same entrance as the players’ lounge, and I placed a table tennis table in the hallway outside their door.
-There was a lot of interaction.
-In 2015, then-director Hans Nijland inquired if we were interested in having our name on the back of the shirt for the semi-final of the KNVB Cup.
-And possibly the final at De Kuip, including a skybox for 20 people.
-We thought defeating Excelsior at home should be doable.
-Hans wanted €40,000 for it, to be paid upfront, with the risk on us whether the final was reached or not.
-It was the first year that the cup winner went directly into the group stage of the Europa League.
-Hans had indicated that nearly one and a half million euros would come in if FC Groningen won the cup.
-Payt was heading for a loss of nearly half a million euros and a turnover of only €300,000 over 2015.
-So, we decided to go for it, under the motto “no risk, no success.”
-We negotiated that if FC Groningen won the cup, Payt would get the full sponsorship amount back.
-After all, it was no longer as important for FC Groningen at that point, but it was for us.
-The joy when we celebrated the victory at De Kuip will stay with us forever.
+It was the first year the cup winner went directly into the group stage of the Europa League.
+Hans indicated that nearly one and a half million euros would be earned if FC Groningen won the cup.
+Payt was heading for a loss of nearly half a million euros and had a turnover of only € 300,000 in 2015.
+So, we decided to take the chance under the motto: no risk, no success.
+We negotiated that if FC Groningen won the cup, Payt would receive the full sponsorship amount back.
+After all, it was less vital for the club at that point, but crucial for us.
+The joy of celebrating the victory at De Kuip will stay with us forever.

-At the end of 2016, FC Groningen was looking for a new main sponsor for the next season.
-It hadn’t occurred to us to do this, of course.
-Payt had since grown into a small company with a turnover of just under €700,000 a year.
-Growth was going well, but to spend 1.5 million euros a year on football sponsorship and associated costs?
-We did it and have no regrets.
-We were the main sponsor for two years and were on the back of the shirt as a shirt sponsor for three years.
+At the end of 2016, FC Groningen was seeking a new main sponsor for the following season.
+It had not occurred to us to step in.
+Payt had by then grown into a small company with an annual turnover of just under € 700,000.
+Growth was steady, but to spend € 1.5 million per year on football sponsorship and associated costs?
+We did it, and we have no regrets.
+For two years, we were main sponsor, followed by three years as shirt sponsor

-Payt provides software to improve cash flow for companies by getting invoices paid faster and more easily for its clients.
-With a team of 40 people, we work on the best possible software that should be accessible to all companies.
-For multinationals, SMEs, and also for freelancers.
-The costs Payt incurs are largely fixed costs, mainly salaries and rent for software, hardware, and office space.
-Extra turnover is therefore much more valuable than when the gross margin on a product is, for example, 30%.
-To recoup 3 million euros, we wanted to achieve an additional turnover of €100,000 per month after two years, through the sponsorship.
-Then we would earn back the investment within five years.
-That seemed to us a smart and achievable goal.
+Payt provides software to improve cash flow for companies by ensuring invoices are paid faster and more easily.
+With a team of 40 people, we work on the best possible software, accessible to all businesses—multinationals, SMEs, and freelancers.
+The costs Payt incurs are largely fixed, mainly salaries and rent for software, hardware, and office space.
+Extra turnover is therefore far more valuable than when a gross margin on a product is, for example, 30%.

 Image